rethinkdb/rethinkdb-rs/1-get-started/drivers/performance.md

 # JavaScript #

-For faster performance, the JavaScript driver uses the `node-protobuf` library, which is a node module implemented in C++.
+To obtain faster performance, the JavaScript driver can use the `node-protobuf` library, which is a node module implemented in C++.

-The protobuf library and development files are required to install `node-protobuf`.
-On Ubuntu, they can be installed by running this
+Two different packages need to be installed.
+First, the protobuf library and development files.
+On Ubuntu, they can be installed by running this command:
-command:

 ```
 sudo apt-get install libprotobuf-dev